-Critical temperature $T_c$ is one of the main characteristics of systems undergoing BEC transition.
+The critical temperature $T_c$ is one of the main characteristics of systems undergoing BEC transition.
 It is understood that the presence of any kind of interaction (or geometry of a trap) modifies the critical temperature of BEC.
-Quantitatively this is characterized in literature by the relative shift of critical temperature $\Delta T_c/T_{c}^{0}$ defined as \be \Delta T_c/T_{c}^{0}\equiv \frac{T_c-T_{c}^{0}}{T_{c}^{0}} \lab{Deltatc} \ee where $T_{c}^{0}$ is the critical temperature of BEC transition without the interaction under consideration.
+Quantitatively this is characterized in literature by the relative shift of critical temperature $\Delta T_c/T_{c}^{0}$ defined as \be \dsfrac{\Delta T_c}{T_{c}^{0}}\equiv \frac{T_c-T_{c}^{0}}{T_{c}^{0}} \lab{Deltatc} \ee where $T_{c}^{0}$ is the critical temperature of BEC transition without the interaction under consideration.

-In general, the problem of accurate estimation of the shift turned out to be highly nontrivial, since close to the phase transition, the physics in the interacting gas is governed by strong fluctuations, which make perturbation theory inapplicable \ci{yuktc}.
-Nevertheless, one can find in the literature some analytical formulas for $\Delta T_c/T_{c}^{0}$ due to interparticle contact interaction \ci{ramos}; due to the trap geometry \ci{arnold}, or due to disorder \ci{vinokur,ourdisorder}.
-We now consider how the critical temperature $T_c$ of triplon BEC will be affected by anisotropies.
-To find an answer to this question we have to make numerical analyses, since performing analytical estimations turned out to be rather complicated.
+In general, the problem of accurate estimation of the shift turns out to be highly nontrivial, since close to the phase transition, the physics in the interacting gas is governed by strong fluctuations, which make perturbation theory inapplicable\ci{yuktc}.
+Nevertheless, one can find in the literature some analytical formulas for $\Delta T_c/T_{c}^{0}$ due to interparticle contact interaction\ci{ramos}, due to the trap geometry\ci{arnold}, or due to disorder\ci{ourdisorder,vinokur}.
+We now consider how the critical temperature $T_c$ of triplon BEC may be affected by anisotropies.
+To find an answer to this question we have to make numerical analysis, since obtaining analytical estimations turns out to be rather complicated.